 36. Watch The Thyroid Summit – Dr. Cohen brought together some of the leading experts on thyroid disease to help you gain access to the information you need to optimize thyroid function and stop suffering.

-38. Make sure you’re getting enough B vitamins – One of my favorite supplements is Cataplex B.
+38. Make sure you’re getting enough B vitamins – One of my favorite supplements is made by Thorne.

 41. Make sure you’re getting enough carbohydrates – Sometimes when eating a grain-free diet, you can get too few carbohydrates to fuel the adrenals and other organs of the body.
 Try various quantities of carbs to find the right balance for your body.

-42. Get LOTS of Vitamin A from animal sources in your diet – It’s a huge misconception that vitamin A can be found in plants.
+42. Get LOTS of Vitamin A from animal sources in your diet to enable your thyroid to function properly – It’s a huge misconception that vitamin A can be found in plants.
 Vitamin A is only found in animal foods.
 You can get this vitamin by eating animal foods such as grass-fed beef, pastured chicken, pastured eggs, organic butter, organic lard, wild game, etc.

 43. Take my free online class – In this class you’ll learn how to use essential oils to support your thyroid, adrenals, liver, to get a good night’s sleep, and much, much more!